vistadataproject/nodeVISTA/eHMP/Resources/README.md

 >> A resource is a single web service (allergies, or "save allergies"). ...
 A resource is responsible for receiving an HTTP request, performing the processing by interacting with other subsystems, and then returning an HTTP response. ...
 A resource server is a deployable unit, including a set of resource and specific configuration. ... the VistA Core ecosystem has one single resource server, VistA Exchange API Resource Server.

 In effect, here are some additional patterns added onto to _express_ and other common node.js modules to discipline the development of VistA and JDS services.
+It is interesting that the "RDK" is called _node-vistaexpress_ in its package.json (see copies of server setup and scripts in _RDKServer_) - an altogether better name.

-The Project is interested in the RPC-backed Resources in order to compare VDM(N), data-centric write-back with the RPC alternative.
+The Project is only interested in the RPC-backed Resources, the ones that talk to VistA.
+We will compare VDM(N), data-centric write-back with the RPC alternative.
 The directory "Tests" has tests for some of these resources.

 ### Which Resources are RPC-backed

 We ran a simple grep: _grep -rnw 'Resources' -e "VistaJS.callRpc"_ to get the data for ...

+TODO: run on Oct 2015 copy.
+Has _writebacknote_ etc. Need to update tests too

 We only copied these Resources from eHMP's OSEHRA release.